eclipse-sumo/sumo/README.md

 If you're using Linux, you should have a look whether your distribution already contains sumo.
 There is also a [ppa for ubuntu users](https://launchpad.net/~sumo) and an [open build service instance](https://build.opensuse.org/project/show/science:dlr).
-If you want to build sumo yourself, the steps for ubuntu are:
+If you want to build SUMO yourself, the steps for ubuntu are:

 ```
 sudo apt-get install cmake python g++ libxerces-c-dev libfox-1.6-dev libgdal-dev libproj-dev libgl2ps-dev swig